 Investing in a simple home simulator setup is a good way to learn some basic fundamentals of flying, like what I do!
 I use a Logitech joystick and a laptop to run Microsoft Flight Simulator X with the well-known and proven to be realistic add-on A2A Simulations Cessna 172R.
 Such hard and software combination is recommended to any aspiring aviator, and it has definitely sped up my training here at Learn To Fly Melbourne.

-Obviously, I am training in Melbourne right now on the Sling 2 aircraft, hopefully, to earn my Recreational Pilot Licence in a month and a bit more.
+Obviously, I am a Learn To Fly student now in Melbourne right now on the Sling 2 aircraft, hopefully, to earn my Recreational Pilot Licence in a month and a bit more.

 How can I learn more about aviation in general in Hong Kong?